Reviewed

 Your biggest UX problem is checkout, not browsing

 Hydrogen controls the storefront experience up to the checkout handoff.
 Checkout itself stays on Shopify.
 If your conversion drops are happening at the cart, shipping selection, or payment step, a Hydrogen rebuild will not fix them.
-You will spend 6-16 weeks rebuilding the part of the funnel that was already working.
+You will spend the build budget rebuilding the part of the funnel that was already working.

 What to do instead